-Place name: St George's
+Place name: St George's Citation No:

-Presbyterian Church and Hall (former)

-Other names: St Michael's Grammar School
+Presbyterian Church and Hall (former) Other names: St Michael's Grammar School

 Address: 4 Chapel Street, St Kilda

 East

 Category: Religion: Church, Manse,

 Hall

-Style: Victorian: Gothic;
+Style: Victorian: Gothic; Interwar:

-Interwar: Tudor
+Tudor

 Constructed: 1877-1880, 1927-28

-Designer: Albert Purchas, Hare &
+Designer: Albert Purchas (1877),

-Hare
+Hare & Hare (1927)

 Amendment: C29, C142

 Comment: Revised citation

 Heritage Precinct: St Kilda East

 Heritage Overlay: HO6 & HO82

 Graded as: Significant

-Citation No:

 78

 Victorian Heritage Register: Yes, H864

 Significance

+The former St George's Presbyterian Church (including the front fence, but excluding the hall) is included on the Victorian Heritage Register (VHR H864) as a place of State significance.
+Please refer to the VHR citation for the statement of significance.
+The local statement of significance is as follows:

 What is significant?

 The former St George's Presbyterian Church complex at 4 Chapel Street, St Kilda is significant.
-The significant features are: - The church, designed by Albert Purchas and constructed in 1877-80 in a polychrome Gothic style, and the interior including the organ, original decoration and associated objects; - The former church hall & Sunday School, designed by Hare & Hare and constructed in 1927-28 in a Tudor Gothic style; and - The cast iron palisade fence on a bluestone base across the frontage.
+The significant features are: - The church, designed by Albert Purchas and constructed in 1877-80 in a polychrome Gothic style, and the interior including the organ, original decoration and associated objects; - The former church hall & Sunday School, designed by Hare & Hare and constructed in 1927-28, is of secondary significance.
+A gabled building of generally simple detailing, its most prominent element is the rendered entry porch that features a Tudor arch and abstracted Gothic detail; and • The cast iron palisade fence on a bluestone base across the frontage.
 Non-original alterations and additions to the above buildings and the post-war former manse are not significant.
 How is it significant?